burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     Some nuances I've come across: [https://stackoverflow.com/questions/45713667/unqualified-lookup-in-c](https://stackoverflow.com/questions/45713667/unqualified-lookup-in-c)
     Various nuances of working with namespaces are covered in ([1] B.10, page 924).
 Below we will take a look into the main one.

-2. A locally declared name in the local scope and a name declared with a `using` directive hide a non-local declaration.
+2. A locally declared name in the local scope and a name declared with a `using` directive **hide a non-local declaration**.

 3. Local name declaration takes precedence over the name imported from namespace, but the global declaration does not take precedence over variables imported from NS::*.